JamieMagee/jamiemagee.co.uk/blog/_posts/2019-01-28-access-htb-writeup.md

 ## Microsoft Access

 We've got a `.mdb` file—which is a Microsoft Access database file—and a zip file.
-If we take a quick look at the zip file it's password protected, we'll have to come back the that later.
+If we take a quick look at the zip file it's password protected.
+We'll have to come back the that later.

 We can examine `backup.mdb` using MDB tools.
 Maybe there's something we can use there.